Location Map FAQ

 Our Dialysis Department is located on the premises of our hospital facility.
-It was renovated in February 2019, expanding from 10 to 15 units to accommodate the growing number of dialysis requests.
+It was recently expanded from 14 to 21 positions to accommodate the growing number of dialysis requests on St. Maarten and surrounding islands.

 The Dialysis Unit is on the ground-floor and easily accessible by wheel-chair, fully air-conditioned and offers the patients a relaxed atmosphere.